sigp/lighthouse/README.md

 Lighthouse is:

-- Ready for use on Eth2 mainnet.
+- Ready for use on Ethereum consensus mainnet.
 - Fully open-source, licensed under Apache 2.0.
 - Security-focused.
 Fuzzing techniques have been continuously applied and several external security reviews have been performed.
 - Built in [Rust](https://www.rust-lang.org), a modern language providing unique safety guarantees and